GTNewHorizons/GT-New-Horizons-Modpack/config/betterquesting/Readme.md

 2. Click the tab you want to put the quest, then click Designer.
 3. Click New Quest, and place it in the quest graph.
 4. Click Select Icon and choose an appropriate icon for the quest.
 5. To define requirements, select Edit, then Requirements, then search for the requirement quest on the right hand side with the quest ID or the title.
 Select + to add the quest to the requirements.
 The eye symbol lets you select if the connection is always shown/always hidden/only shown with hovering over or shift.
 Ideally you want to show dependencies but avoid always shown if it leads to excessive line crossing.
+You can right-click a quest and click "Copy Quest ID" to copy it to your clipboard.
 6. Select Open and open the quest for editing.
 7. Select Edit, then you will see the Quest Name and Description.
 When editing the quest Description text hit Aa to get a large window.
 Hit Enter two times once you have a few lines of data.
 This breaks up the text and makes it easier to read.
 Keep in mind that quest names in the GT Tier tabs are color coded.
 8. Use RED and potentially add "NOTE:" before important information.